StrawberryShortyCake/flask-warbler/tickets.md

             </div>
         ```

-10-B. Complete profile() method in app.py
+10-B. DONE: Complete profile_update() method in app.py
     - need authorization
-    - need to show detail.jinja
+    - need to show edit.jinja

-11. For profile() method in app.py, there are...
+11. DONE: For profile_update() method in app.py, there are...
     - GET : which will be called on users/detail.jinja, but will render the
           /users/edit.jinja template with form (so pass in the form)
     - POST : which will be called on users/edit.jinja, and will process the form
           input
     - Possibly rename this method

-12. delete_user() method in app.py needs a flash message for successful logout
+12. DONE: delete_user() method in app.py needs a flash message for successful logout